-The orchestra is comprised of forty-five musicians whose ages range from late teens to their 80s and are music teachers, accountants, students, electricians, mechanics, homemakers, lawyers, retirees, dentists, engineers and computer specialists.
+The orchestra is comprised of fifty-five musicians whose ages range from late teens to their 80s and are music teachers, accountants, students, electricians, mechanics, homemakers, lawyers, retirees, dentists, engineers and computer specialists.
 Primarily Contra Costa residents, their only remuneration is the stimulation and satisfaction of rehearsing and performing together.

 The orchestra’s MISSION is to provide cultural enrichment, education, and entertainment to the community through their GOALS of

 - Presenting professional-quality orchestral, chamber and solo performances at an affordable price.

 - Providing opportunities for amateur musicians of all ages to perform in a high caliber community-based orchestra.